ChammyIRL’s Five Favourite Games

 Five Favourite Games: World of Warcraft

-The reason it’s in my top five is because of how much time I’ve invested in to it, the friends I’ve made because of it and the memories I’ve got.
+The reason it’s in my top five is that I’ve invested so much time into it, the friends I’ve made because of it and the memories I’ve made in Azeroth.

 Five Favourite Games: Brutal Legend